 If oil is leaking from an engine part, there are a few things you can do to fix the problem.
 Inspect the gasket around the engine part for wear and tear.

-Over-Tightening Of Valve Covers Or Gaskets
+Over-tightening of Valve Covers Or Gaskets

 A leaky or faulty valve cover can also lead to excessive heat and oil spraying from the engine.
 Gaskets that are too tight may also cause this type of problem, as well as reduced performance and decreased fuel efficiency in your car or truck.